Connect with us

 Numinus team (left to right): Hillary Strath, Director of Communications; Neil Barclay, B.C.
 Regional Medical Director; Sharla Drebit, Regional Director of Clinic Operations.
 Numinus owns a clinic right around the corner from the theatre.
 Photo by Rowan Dunne

-“Most adverse effects that people experience with psilocybin are very manageable things,” said Barclay.
+Barclay says that most adverse effects that people experience with psilocybin are very manageable things.

-“You get the journey that you need not the journey that you want,” Barclay concluded.
+Barclay says you get the journey you need not the one you want.

 Follow Mugglehead on Twitter